TLS Policy

 Logging

-On startup, Kiali logs which TLS policy source is active and the resolved min/max versions and cipher count.
+On startup, Kiali logs which TLS policy source is active and the resolved min/max versions, cipher count, and groups count.
 Check these logs to verify the policy in effect or troubleshoot startup failures.